TeriDibbits/dog-rescue-pattern-library/patterns/form/README.md

----
-basic-box: |
 The basic form box should be used for all regular form questions.
----
+Radio buttons should only be used when there is two or three options but one choice.
+The drop down menu should be used when there is many but on one option choice.